Exterminate All the Brutes (miniseries): Production

 Raoul Peck began working on the project after an executive at HBO agreed to produce a documentary of his on any topic.
 The series is based on the books Exterminate All the Brutes by Sven Lindqvist, An Indigenous Peoples' History of the United States by Roxanne Dunbar-Ortiz, and Silencing the Past by Michel-Rolph Trouillot.

-In February 2020, it was announced Raoul Peck would direct a 4-episode documentary series revolving around colonization and genocide for HBO, with HBO Documentary Films set to produce, with Josh Hartnett set to star as the lead in scripted scenes.
+In February 2020, it was announced Raoul Peck would direct a 4-episode documentary series revolving around colonization and genocide for HBO, with HBO Documentary Films set to produce, with Josh Hartnett set to lead as the lead in scripted scenes.

 Filming

 On July 30, 2020, Hartnett revealed that his segments were filmed in Paris, France before the COVID-19 lockdown.

 Reception

 Critical reception

 Exterminate All the Brutes received positive reviews from the critics.
-It holds a 84% approval rating on review aggregator website Rotten Tomatoes, based on 25 reviews, with a weighted average of 8.25/10.
+It holds an 84% approval rating on review aggregator website Rotten Tomatoes, based on 25 reviews, with a weighted average of 8.25/10.
 The site's critical consensus reads, "While Exterminate All the Brutes perhaps packs a little too much into its limited runtime, it remains a powerful, necessary examination of the horrors of historical colonialism and its lingering impact on the world today."
 On Metacritic, the series holds a rating of 83 out of 100, based on 13 critics, indicating "universal acclaim".

+Cinéaste Magazine reviewed the series and praised its depiction of colonialism as necessary and found the inclusion of Peck's personal life inspired but criticized other areas, chiefly in the use of other media.
+The magazine criticized Peck's frequent quoting of written text of the books the series adapt while passing it off as his own observations, historical inaccuracies derived from the works the series is based on, and a montage using clips from the Holocaust documentary Shoah, which deliberately avoided using archival footage of the camps and violent reenactments for narrative purposes, mixed with images of African-American slavery and Drone strikes, which they referred to as exploitative.